jkroepke/helm-secrets/docs/ArgoCD Integration.md

 consider reading [Security in shared environments](https://github.com/jkroepke/helm-secrets/wiki/Security-in-shared-environments) to prevent users from reading files outside the own directory.

-> *INFO*
-> With helm-secrets, you can encrypt value files only.
+➡ With helm-secrets, you can encrypt value files only.
 Encypted manifests/templates are not supported.

 # Prerequisites